de1ux/blog/content/posts/building-a-wristwatch.md

 All of these attempts point out the painfully obvious -- development boards (Arduino, Feather, etc) don't scale down to a wrist very well.
 And while my soldering skills are getting better, stacking integrated circuits and microcontrollers make wiring options limited.

-And I want to experiment with the ATtiny85 some more.
+..and I want to experiment with the ATtiny85 some more.

 Stay tuned!